 If your iPhone is in a case, water might have gotten trapped when you dropped it.
 Remove the case and any other accessories from your iPhone, including your screen protector.

-Don’t stick anything in the lightning or headphone ports.
 Tilt your iPhone so the port faces down and gently tap it to encourage liquid to drip out.
-Do this for the speakers as well.
-Your iPhone should feel completely dry on the outside when you’re finished.
+Do this for the speakers as well, and if you have a headphone jack, you should also follow the same steps.
+Once you’ve finished easing liquid out of your iPhone ports, your device should hopefully feel more dry.

 Your iPhone might appear dry, but there’s probably still liquid inside it.
 Use a SIM tool, a straightened paperclip, or a pin to eject the SIM tray on the side of your device.